web2solutions/voodux/docs/README.md

 It is good to see teams proud of being `TDD driven` teams.
 It is amazing to see team proud of `Translating pixel-perfect designs from Figma`, it is really are fascinating to be exposed to new and good `User Xperiences`.
 Horses flying and 3D rotating on screen, big red error messages on giant rounded number form field when user tries to type a string value inside, are good, but this is the head of the iceberg only.

-On daily basis, several web development teams are mistakenly focusing on some `industry and marketers expectation standards` and negleting the main `techonology proposal` which is to make every one life better and easier and to reduce costs.
+On daily basis, several web development teams are mistakenly focusing on some `industry and marketers expectation standards` and neglecting the main `techonology proposal` which is to make every one life better and easier and to reduce costs.
 When I say `make every one life better and easier`, I'm talking about those ones which are going to consume the technology.

 The most common problem is some companies are looking to (front end) web resources as `marketing tools` and not like what they really could be: `well architected software products`.